Migrant nail salon workers in the United States: Exposure to harmful chemicals

-There are ingredients in nail products that are known to cause cancer and have been linked to reproductive issues.
-Dibutyl phthalate, toluene, and formaldehyde, alternately known as the "toxic trio," are three of the most common chemicals used in nail products.
-Dibutyl phthalate can have an adverse effect on reproduction and development, formaldehyde is a carcinogen, and toluene can negatively effect both the nervous and reproductive systems.
-There is so little research on the effects of long term exposure to these chemicals and fumes, that there are not concrete conclusions, but many of the workers in nail salons report having similar health complications, such as asthma, fungal infections, nose bleeds, burning eyes, skin discoloration, coughing, nausea, aching necks and backs, and cancer.
-Miscarriages are also a common occurrence among these workers, as well as stillbirths and developmental delays in the children that they are able to bring to term.
+Nail salon workers are frequently subjected to harmful chemicals found in nail products, including dibutyl phthalate (DBP), toluene, and formaldehyde—commonly referred to as the "toxic trio."
+Dibutyl phthalate can have an adverse effect on reproduction and development, formaldehyde is a carcinogen, and toluene can negatively affect both the nervous and reproductive systems.
+Although there is inconclusive research on the effects of long term exposure to these toxicants and irritants, many workers in nail salons report having similar health complications, such as asthma, fungal infections, nose bleeds, burning eyes, skin discoloration, coughing, nausea, musculoskeletal pain, and cancer.
+Miscarriages are a common occurrence among these workers, as well as stillbirths and developmental delays in children carried to term.
+These prevalent reproductive health concerns highlight the shortcomings of the overall health infrastructure in the United States nail salon industry.